Register Hyper-V Sources

 • HyperV: Failover Cluster

-5. Select an existing SaaS connection marked Unused, or click Create SaaS Connection and follow the instructions in Create a SaaS Connection.
+5. Select an existing SaaS connection marked Unused, or click Create SaaS Connection and follow the instructions in Deploy SaaS Connector.

 6. Enter the Hostname or IP Address.